loonwerks/Resolute/README.md

 ### Branches and Tags

+Development in Resolute takes place on two main branches: 'master' and 'stable.'
+The 'master' branch is the leading edge of development of AGREE and it maintains compatibility with the OSATE master branch.
+Developers are encouraged to create branches from the Resolute master branch to implement new features, address issues, or fix bugs.
+Once these branch developments are ready, they may be merged into the master branch.
+ATO be ready for merging onto the master branch, work must not break build or regression testing, must be deemed ready for use by the developmental users, and should have a suite of test cases.

+The Resolute 'stable' branch contains the releases of Resolute (since Resolute 2.7.1).
+At time for releases, the progress on the master branch is merged onto the stable branch.
+At this point progress on the master must be ready for release to the public user community vi a marked release in GitHub.

 The Resolute tool development occurs on mainly on the **master** branch of this repository.
 The 'master' branch contains the releases and the HEAD of this branch should contain the latest release.
 Individual